MyNameIsOka/coinjoin_fetcher/readme.md

 `http://127.0.0.1:3000/btc?dateStart=2020-01-29&dateEnd=2020-02-01&filename=output`
 `dateStart` and `dateEnd` have to be set in the format `yyyy-mm-dd`
 `filename` should be a single word with no special characters
-3. Wait...
+3. Wait until the calculation is finished.
+This might take a while...
 The website can be closed at this point.
 The terminal where `npm run start` was exectued has to remain active.
 **Be careful**, as the script is painfully slow. ~20days worth of blockchain took ~4 hours to finish on a MacBook Retina, 12-inch, Early 2016.
 The process can be aborted anytime via Ctrl+C (Windows + OSX) in the terminal window, where the `npm run start` command was executed.
 **NOTE**: If the process is aborted, the file will not be created.

-The resulting file can be found in the `data` folder of the project folder.
+4. When the calculation is finished, the found CoinJoins can be found in a JSON file with the specified name in the `data` folder

 The output will look something like:
 ```
 [